sekoyo/keshi/README.md

 <h3>Cache the data you need</h3>

 You should return only the data you need to keep the cache efficient.
-Here is a real world example of caching repository information from GitHub:
+Here is a real world Node example of caching repository information from GitHub:

 ```js
 async function getProjectMeta(project) {